cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 .. tutorial:: Suicide Trigger Tutorial <tut-cylc-suicide-triggers>

-Suicide triggers take tasks out of the suite.
+Suicide triggers take tasks out of the workflow.
 This can be used for automated failure recovery.
-The following :cylc:conf:`flow.cylc` listing and accompanying :term:`graph` show how to define a chain of failure recovery tasks that trigger if they're needed but otherwise remove themselves from the suite (you can run the *AutoRecover.async* example suite to see how this works).
+The following :cylc:conf:`flow.cylc` listing and accompanying :term:`graph` show how to define a chain of failure recovery tasks that trigger if they're needed but otherwise remove themselves from the workflow (you can run the *AutoRecover.async* example workflow to see how this works).
 The dashed graph edges ending in solid dots indicate suicide triggers, and the open arrowheads indicate conditional triggers as usual.